btjanaka/dance-old/README.md

   --bin-select INT      specifies how many of the smallest molecules to select
                         from each bin, e.g. select the 5 smallest (default: 5) --select-output-dir DIRNAME
-                        directory for saving the output - refer to beginning of this msg (default: select-output)
+                        directory for writing SMILES files with molecules of each fingerprint (default: select-output)
 ```

 ### Example